Mgahinga Gorilla National Park | Bird Watching Mgahinga | Birding Important Bird Areas Uganda | Mountain Gorilla

 The park has a checklist of over 115 species with 14 of the 24 species of the Albertine Rift mountains endemics and 39 of the 88 species of Afro-tropical highlands biome that occur in Uganda.

-The park is also home to the world’s endangered mountain gorillas yet favours the gorilla tracking experience.
-Golden monkeys, Buffaloes, Elephants, Black-fronted duikers, Bushbucks, Giant forest hogs, Side striped Jackals, Egyptian mongoose, several cats, and spotted hyenas have been recorded here.
+The park is also home to the world’s endangered mountain gorillas yet favors the gorilla trackingexperience.
+Golden monkeys, Buffaloes, Elephants, Black-fronted duikers, Bushbucks, Giant forest hogs, Side-striped Jackals, Egyptian mongoose, several cats, and spotted hyenas have been recorded here.

-Like an old man, time has eroded Mt.
-Sabyinyo's crow.
-This volcano offers 3 challenging peaks to climb.
-A climb up the mountain takes one up a ridge along the eastern side of the climb to peak.
-If you are to continue, the climb to the peak 11 involves walking a ridge with breath-taking drops into gorges of Rwanda and Uganda, a dual experience you will achieve here.
-Finally, the hike up to the peak 111 is steep with several ladders and mush scrambling.
+Like an old man, the time has eroded Mt.
+Sabyinyo’s crow.
+This volcano offers three challenging peaks to climb.
+A climb up the mountain takes one up a ridge along the eastern side of the rise to the summit.
+If you are to continue, the hill to the peak 11 involves walking a ridge with breath-taking drops into gorges of Rwanda and Uganda, a dual experience you will achieve here.
+Finally, the hike up to the peak 111 is steep with several ladders and much scrambling.
 You are guaranteed to get your hands dirty en-route to peak111!
 Once on top, you will be in Rwanda, Democratic Republic of Congo and Uganda, what a triple experience this is!
 The journey takes about eight hours round trip to cover the 14km stretch.

 Mt.
 Gahinga (3474m)

 On your way to the park, look out for small piles of stones in the garden fields.
-The local people call such a pile a 'Gahinga'.
-Mount Gahinga is quite bigger than the average 'gahinga' but sitting next to Mount Muhavura does make it look small.
+The local people call such a collection a ‘Gahinga.’
+Mount Gahinga is quite bigger than the average ‘gahinga’ but sitting next to Mount Muhavura does make it look small.
 A hike, which takes you about, six hours round trip, goes through a good example of a pure Bamboo forest.
 Gahinga once had a Crater Lake on top but time has changed it into a Lush swamp.
-Distance to the swamp is 8km.
+Distance to the wetland is 8km.

 Mt.
 Muhavura (4127m)